kucejan/unroller/README.md

 ./loops-simulator.py paper/table4-unroller-time-stanford.py
 ```

-You can then find the averate detection for Unroller time as *AvgTime* column.
+You can then find the average detection time for Unroller as *AvgTime* column.

 #### Figures 2-7: Sensitivity analysis